videoDAC/livepeer-broadcaster/README.md

 ![image](https://user-images.githubusercontent.com/2212651/79850922-3861c300-83e2-11ea-973c-e9ab1f9a49c1.png)

-12. Make sure `simple-streaming-server` is running.
+12. Make sure Livepeer Broadcaster is running.

 13. Click "Start Streaming" (and also "Start Recording" if you also want to record the stream).

-14. See that `simple-streaming-server` is receiving a stream called `obs-studio`.
+14. See that Livepeer Broadcaster is receiving a stream called `obs-studio`.

 ![image](https://user-images.githubusercontent.com/2212651/79847289-25002900-83dd-11ea-8493-86f22e0dff56.png)